sumutasib/sumutasib.github.io/podsrc/_pages/submissions.md

 layout: page
 title: "Submitting a Story to Queer Kahani"
 permalink: /submitastory
+summary: How to submit a story to the Queer Kahani podcast
 ---

 Do you have a queer story to tell, or a suggestion for a guest for the program?
 Please send it my way!
 This podcast thrives on stories - your stories - so I absolutely depend on you, my listeners, for new material.